5 Simple, but Genius Bathroom Layout Tricks That Will Make Your Space Work so Much Harder

 Shower seating is usually built against a solid wall, but in this walk-in shower by interior designer Lexie Saine, shifting the seat against the glass enclosure has opened it up to be put to better use.

-'Notably, we went beyond conventional design by fashioning a bespoke custom piece that serves dual functions, resembling a sophisticated furniture item,' the designer says.
-'This unique creation seamlessly integrates with matching storage incorporated into the shower bench.
+"Notably, we went beyond conventional design by fashioning a bespoke custom piece that serves dual functions, resembling a sophisticated furniture item," the designer says.
+"This unique creation seamlessly integrates with matching storage incorporated into the built-in shower bench.
 While my typical approach involves floating shower benches, this project prioritized maximizing storage within the bathroom.
-Thus, the innovative design not only provides a relaxing spot for the indulgence of jets and an oversized rainshower head but also offers valuable storage space, ingeniously blending luxury and practicality in this refined sanctuary.'
+Thus, the innovative design not only provides a relaxing spot for the indulgence of jets and an oversized rainshower head but also offers valuable storage space, ingeniously blending luxury and practicality in this refined sanctuary."

 2. Use walls to your advantage

-You may think the best way to make use of a bathroom is to have it as open concept as possible, but as some of the elements of a bathroom's design can create awkward spots to use.
-Introducing walls, or half-walls, can help you fit more into your space, and allow you to play more with a small bathroom layout.
+You may think the best way to make use of a bathroom is to have it as open concept as possible, but some design elements can create awkward spaces that are hard to use.
+Introducing walls, or half-walls, can help you fit more into your space, and allow you to experiment more with a small bathroom layout.

 In this bathroom by interior designer Audrey Scheck, a full wall has been introduced next to the bathtub, allowing storage to fill out the width of the room.
 This bathroom may have otherwise been an awkward size to make work, and this interjection makes for a cleaner finish to the whole design.